1jour1vin

 “As always, Lafite Rothschild displays finesse and depth.
-The tannins are exceptionally precise, and the wine stands out for its 12.5% alcohol content… deep and subtle, it doesn’t seek to show off, yet it possesses precise, supportive tannins with a fine grain.
-One can clearly sense its grandeur, that unchanging element, even in wines that are in ‘hibernation’ mode.
+The tannins are exceptionally precise, and the wine stands out for its 12.5% alcohol content… Deep and subtle, it doesn’t seek to show off and features precise, supportive tannins with a fine grain.
+You can really sense its greatness—that unchanging quality—even in wines that are in ‘hibernation’ mode.
 Every year, it seems to me that Lafite rises above the vintage; it follows its own path, its own logic.
 For me, it is one of the greatest successes of the vintage.
-It doesn’t overwhelm; it speaks calmly, serenely, clearly.
-That is indeed the essence of its strength.”
-(Yves Beck 2022) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+It doesn’t overwhelm; it speaks calmly, serenely, and clearly.
+That is the essence of its strength.”
+(Yves Beck 2022) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

 Buy your Lafite Rothschild wines at the best price in a private sale!